New

 Recruiters can use this data to determine where to focus their efforts and which strategies are most effective.

-5. recruiting marketing automation
+5. Recruiting marketing automation

 Automation tools allow companies to create and manage their recruiting campaigns at scale.